Tampa Bay History Center: Touchton Map Library

-The Touchton Map Library, which is the only cartographic center in the Southeast United States, is home to thousands of maps, charts, and other documents.
+The Touchton Map Library, which is the only cartographic center in the Southeastern United States, is home to thousands of maps, charts, and other documents.
 The collection covers more than 500 years of cartography.
 The library partners with University of South Florida Libraries to provide the general public with access to thousands more maps.
 The collection is in the process of being digitized and can be viewed online.

 Cuban Pathways

-This exhibit is a recent addition to the Tampa Bay History Center, running until February 12, 2023.
-It details the shared history and experiences of Cuban migrants with Florida's history, the effect Cuban culture has had on Floridian culture, and the history of Cuba created by the people who lived and worked there amid various stages in the past.
-The exhibition is presented in both English and Spanish, and covers topics from vacations to the political strife that has shaped Cuba into the place it is today.
+This exhibit is a recent addition to the Tampa Bay History Center, set to run until February 12, 2023.
+It details the shared history and experiences of Cuban migrants with Florida's history, the effect Cuban culture has had on Floridian culture, and the history of Cuba created by the people who lived and worked there in the past.
+The exhibition was presented in both English and Spanish, and covered topics from vacations to the political strife that has shaped Cuba as it is today.

 Treasure Seekers

 The Treasure Seekers exhibit spans much of the fourth floor of the museum, and offers patrons the ability to look at and engage with seafaring technology and practice of the past, including a section focusing on using recreations of astrolabes, devices that tracked celestial bodies to help sailors and pirates find their way on the sea.
-Pirates, conquistadors, and naval history are explored in this exhibit, with interactive presentations like "The Pirate's Fate Theater", immersing guests in a voyage on the sea.
+Pirates, conquistadores, and naval history are explored in this exhibit, with interactive presentations including "The Pirate's Fate Theater", immersing guests in a voyage on the sea.

 Chinsegut Hill Historic Site

 The museum partners with Hernando County to curate the artifacts at this site in Brooksville.
 It is a former plantation house and slave manor.
 The land was originally purchased in the 1840s by Bird Pearson, a lawyer and slave owner, who sold it to the Ederington family.
 The Ederingtons built the first part of the house.
 The home was renovated by the Robins, who renamed it Chinsegut Hill in 1904.
-During the Depression, the owners leased the land and manor home to the US government for $1 a year, with the stipulation that they could live in the home until their death.
+During the Depression, the owners leased the land and manor home to the US government for $1 a year, with the stipulation that they could live in the home until their deaths.
 The history center's tour focuses on the stories of these families who lived at the site.